 VLC Player and Media Player Classic aka MPC-HC for Windows 7 and the built-in player for Windows 10 allows users to watch different media from a variety of formats.
 For Mac users, Quicktime Player and MPV are default alternatives that allow you to check out videos in other formats.

-Trello is smart collaboration tool for managing, organizing and sharing everything from simple to-dos to major project management tasks.
+Trello is a smart collaboration tool for managing, organizing and sharing everything from simple tasks to major project management efforts.
 With Trello, you simply drag cards onto a Trello board to keep tabs on different things – such as single tasks with set priorities and deadlines attached or checklists, with attached files and pictures.
 You can even integrate a host of third-party services like GitHub, Hangouts, Mailchimp, Twitter and more.

 Started in 2008, Asana is another popular collaboration tool used by companies like Intel and Uber as their core method of communication and management tracking.
 With the platform, you can create to-do lists for ongoing projects, and send requests and comments to others within the app.